 This collaborative process of discovery, sharing and documentation culminated in a new permanent public work of art on the Becontree Estate by Lanarkshire-based artist Chad McCail.
 McCail was selected by local residents from a shortlist of three artists.

 McCail’s first ever mural presented a multi-layered history of the Becontree Estate from it’s inception in 1921 to the current day informed by his many conversations with local people.
 The internal structure of the work was a winding Becontree street.
 In the foreground he represented the changing minutiae of day to day life for example the first inhabitants with the clear signs of the ravages of poverty and WW1, the arrival of Ford Motors followed by it’s rapid departure, the impact of Right to Buy in the 1980’s on the facades of houses and other significant cultural and political events such as Gandhi’s visit to Kingsley Hall.
 Also included in the mural were the personal stories of early and current residents of the estate and depictions of local people McCail met throughout his time in the borough.

 Local filmmaker Jaha Browne was commissioned to capture the making of the Becontree Estate mural, visiting McCail and his band of volunteers throughout the research and painting phase of the project and collecting footage at the mural’s launch celebration.
 Watch the full film below:

 The mural is now on permanent public display at Valence House Museum, Archives and Local Studies Centre.
 Admission is free and opening hours are Monday to Saturday 10am to 4pm (except public holidays).

-Visit the Historypin website to explore the archive and find out how to share and contribute your memories of the area.This Used to be Fields has been commissioned by the Barbican with funding from the Arts Council of England and additional support from Creative Barking and Dagenham.
+Visit the Historypin website to explore the archive and find out how to share and contribute your memories of the area.This Used to be Fields was commissioned in partnership with the Barbican with funding from the Arts Council of England and additional support from Creative Barking and Dagenham.